etothepii4/satisfactory-file-parser/README.md

 # Satisfactory File Parser
 This is a TypeScript [github project](https://github.com/etothepii4/satisfactory-file-parser) to parse Satisfactory Saves/Blueprints.
 Satisfactory is a game released by Coffee Stain Studios.
 The reporitory is written entirely in TypeScript and is bundled on [NPM](https://www.npmjs.com/package/@etothepii/satisfactory-file-parser).
+The examples listed here are Node.js.
+Should work in browser as well.

 This parser can read, modify and write:
 - Save Files `.sav`